 - You lack control over the availability of CEHRT

 Check for Special Status

 Before submitting an application, you should check to see if you are already exempt from the PI category based on a “Special Status” designation.
-MIPS-eligible clinicians that are considered Special Status will be automatically reweighted and are not required to submit a hardship exception application.
+MIPS eligible clinicians who are considered Special Status will be automatically reweighted and are not required to submit a hardship exception application.

 - Hospital-based MIPS eligible clinicians

 - Ambulatory Surgical Center (ASC)— based MIPS eligible clinicians

 - Nurse practitioners, physician assistants, clinical nurse specialists, certified registered nurse anesthetists

 - Physical therapists, occupational therapists, speech-language pathologists, audiologists, clinical psychologists and registered dietitians and nutrition professionals (newly added to the program in 2019)